Seven Aspects of Reading

 How do we make sure pupils make progress?

 - Phonics is taught everyday following the RWI progression of sounds to ensure a systematic approach.
 Phonics lessons follow the same sequence of teach, practise, revise, review and apply.
 Planning includes assessment for the graphemes taught.
 Phonics is assessed half-termly to identify gaps in learning and to inform future planning and intervention.

 - Pupils in Key Stage 2 who are not yet fluently reading, benefit from 1:1 or small group interventions following the RWI programme.
-This ensure they are reading books matched to their phonic ability.
+This ensures they are reading books matched to their phonic ability.

 - Children in Year 3 - Year 6 complete the NFER termly assessments to support teachers to ensure all pupils are progressing in reading.
 Where teachers have concerns about pupil progress, they provide additional support though interventions.